Servosila Robotic Arms

 When not in an active use, Servosila Robotic Arms can be folded into a very compact form that doesn’t occupy much space on the top of a robotic chassis or on the side of a torso.
 This feature protects the robotic arm of a mobile robot in case of an unexpected collision with an obstacle or whenever a rough terrain is encountered by the mobile robotic platform.
 The compact folded form also comes handy during transportation.
 By folding its robotic arm into the compact form, the robot frees up its working area for other payloads to operate in.
 This is useful in case the robot is equipped with additional payloads other than the robotic arm.

-Intelligent Servo Drives
+Intelligent Servo Actuators

 Field Replaceable Parts

-Servosila Robotic Arms are constructed in such a way that most repairs can be done in the field by swapping relatively large self-enclosed parts such as servo drives or grippers.
+Servosila Robotic Arms are constructed in such a way that most repairs can be done in the field by swapping relatively large self-enclosed parts such as servo actuators or grippers.
 The replacement operation can be carried out in the field with a screwdriver, no soldering required.
 All external and internal watertight connectors can be detached by hand.
 These features simplify repairs and maintenance, reduce the total cost of ownership, and ensure a continuous operation of the overall robotic system in the field environments where support and maintenance infrastructure is not readily available.

 Configuration Options